matthieugomez/LeastSquaresOptim.jl/README.md

 `optimize!` also accept the options : `ftol`, `xtol`, `grtol`, `iterations` and `Δ` (initial radius).

+## Gradient
+The gradient is computed using `ForwardDiff.jl`.
+You need to make sure that the function `f` also works with DualNumbers.
+In particular, initiate temporary matrices/vector with the type of the inputs `eltype(x)`, rather than `Float64`.

 ## Memory
 The package is written with large scale problems in mind.
 In particular, memory is allocated once and for all at the start of the function call ; objects are updated in place at each method iteration.